shaynair/CryptoWealth/README.md

 ## How to run

-First, make sure you are in Python virtual environment: `source env/bin/activate  # On Windows use env\Scripts\activate`
+First, make sure you are in Python virtual environment: `source env/bin/activate  # On Windows use env\Scripts\activate, on Windows+Docker use source env/Scripts/activate`

 ### Using Docker